 If you are charged with Violating a Criminal Order of Protection, you could also be in violation of your Bail Bond.
 If you are facing a Domestic Battery and you are out on Bond and you violate a Criminal Order of Protection, you have committed a crime which is a violation of the main condition of your Bail Bond.
 That condition being that you cannot violate any laws while you are out on Bond.

-If you are being charged with Violation of an Order of Protection, you can contact James Dimeas anytime for a free and confidential consultation.
-You can always talk to James Dimeas directly by calling him at 847-807-7405 for a personal consultation.
+If you are charged with Violation of an Order of Protection, you can contact James Dimeas anytime for a free and confidential consultation.
+You can always talk to James Dimeas personally by calling him at 847-807-7405.

 Violation of an Order of Protection, 720 ILCS 5/12-30.